guertinlab/Nascent_RNA_Methods/README.md

 \normalsize
 ## Processing reads

 The first processing step is to remove adapter sequence and simultaneously discard reads that have insert sizes of one base.
-The 3´ adapter contains a UMI, which is sequenced prior to the adapter.
+The 3 prime adapter contains a UMI, which is sequenced prior to the adapter.
 Therefore, the vast majority of adapter/adapter ligation products have read lengths of exactly the length of the UMI.
 The option `-m $((UMI_length+2))` provides a one base buffer and discards reads with a length of the UMI + 1.

 The fraction of reads that result from adapter/adapter ligation products is a useful metric to help determine the necessary read depth to achieve a certain aligned read depth.
 FASTQ files contain four lines per sequence entry, so we calculate this value by first counting the number of lines in the original FASTQ file using `wc -l` and divide that value by 4 using `awk '{print $1/4}'`.
 We perform the same operation on the output file of reads that were too short, in this case 0 or 1 base insertions.
 Finally we, divide the adapter/adapter ligation product value by the total and round to the hundredth with `$(echo "scale=2 ; $PE1_w_Adapter / $PE1_total" | bc)`.